gkollengode/nonamesec/README.md

 5. Create secrets in github repo
         Go to settings of repo
         click on secrets and variables
-6. Test application by getting the dns name and going to a web browser
+6. Test communication to the nonamesec UI using a web browser

-Clean up: Run: eksctl delete cluster --name primuslearning